Get the eBook today!

 Handwritten letters go a long way.
 We write to customers weekly here at Aplos.
 When donors receive handwritten letters, they know you took the time out of your busy day to personally thank them.
 If you’re only sending typed letters, it signifies your thank you is an automated response, which means your letter will likely be thrown in the trash.

-2. Think Outside The Box And Be Creative
+2. Think Outside the Box and Be Creative

 Pinterest has a million ways to creatively make a person feel special.
 If you want to try a new approach to handwriting letters, I recommend checking out our Saying Thank You board on Pinterest to see some of the ideas we’ve pinned.
 You can easily turn a small note into something creative.

-3. Go The Extra Mile
+3. Go the Extra Mile

 If a lot of your donors are local, take this opportunity to hand deliver your small gift to them personally.
 If this doesn’t scream personal, then we don’t know what does.
 For example, plant some seeds in tiny pots.
 When they start to sprout, attach a note to the side that says, “Thanks for helping our mission grow!”
 Then deliver them to you donors.
 Not only is this personal, it also gives your donor a lasting memory of you.
 Down the road, this will encourage them to continue to support you.

-4. Email A Video Thank You
+4. Email a Video Thank You

 All you need is a smartphone with a working camera.
 Simply film one of your volunteers/staff members thanking a donor for their support, with a brief description of how their support has directly benefited your mission.
 Here are a couple of examples:

-5. Invite A Donor To Dinner
+5. Invite a Donor to Dinner

 Fire up the grill and load up the crock pot.
 Throw together a low-key BBQ for your staff, and invite some of your local donors to attend.
 Thank them for all they’ve contributed.
 This is a great way to thank them while bumping elbows in a casual setting where you aren’t going to ask them for money.

-6. Use Social Media To Publicly Thank Donors
+6. Use Social Media to Publicly Thank Donors

 This method is trickier to use since a lot of donors are private about their contributions.
 However, if you have donors who volunteer their time, you could snap a picture of them volunteering and write a meaningful post on Facebook or Instagram about how much you appreciate them for being such supportive donors.

-7. Pick Up The Phone And Call
+7. Pick up the Phone and Call

 Calling donors gets a bad rap because we’re taught that you shouldn’t bother donors in their downtime.
 But if you are calling just to say thank you, not to ask for money over the phone, studies have shown donors appreciate the call.